In our last blog, we explored the rise of the modern cosmetics industry and assessing the safety of making cosmetics. From the

 for adverse effects in some cases.
 This leads us to consider strategies to maintain precise control of particle size using the right tools.

-Eyecon2 is a direct imaging system that generates real-time particle size and shape information ranging 50 -5500 μm in a variety of critical processes used in cosmetics manufacturing.
+Eyecon2 is a direct imaging particle analyser that generates real-time particle size and shape information ranging 50 -5500 μm in a variety of critical processes used in cosmetics manufacturing.
 It delivers better process understanding

 and process control to achieve higher safety and quality targets.
 A unique feature of Eyecon2 is its non-product contact analysis and profiling of wet or dry powders and bulk solids.
 This means it’s right at home in cosmetics